evivares/L7_queues/README.md

 The examples uses a common `execute` function that can be called with the same number of arguments.

+## Creating the RabbitMQ Managment Console Docker container
+At the command prompt, run the command below to spin up the RabbitMQ container in daemon mode:

+`$ docker-compose up -d`

 ## Dynamically loading a plugin
 1. First, you need to install the required python libraries.